James G. Nondorf

 The Johns Hopkins University

 It is easy for admission officers to account for your activities between 8:00 am and 3:00 pm on weekdays during the school year.
 Your high school transcript takes care of that.
 However, we are very interested in what you do outside the classroom, during the academic year and summer.
 We do not have a preference for sports, arts, work, community service, or scouting.
 However, we do question when there is little accounting for your time outside the classroom.
 Summers should be productive but that does not mean taking more classes is better than working at the snow cone stand.
 We are looking for active, engaged students.
 Taking the summer off suggests you will be more likely to be less involved in college as well.

 Associate Vice President for Admissions and Enrollment Management

 The University of Georgia

-Many will look at what you have done during the summers to see if you have a passion for an area or if you maturity.
+Many will look at what you have done during the summers to see if you have a passion for an area.
 Learn how to put your best face forward with your summer activities by keeping a journal of your activities.
 The stories, impressions, thoughts and ideas that you write down may be the best beginnings of your essays and application explanations.

 Higher Educational Consultants Association (HECA)

 Yes, as long as it is a productive and contributing summer activity.
 Skateboarding with friends or hitting the top score on an online game do not count as productive summer activities.

 Jeannie Borin, M.Ed.